About the Test

 Help your students succeed in high school and prepare for college with the PSAT/NMSQT

-The Preliminary SAT/National Merit Scholarship Qualifying Test (PSAT/NMSQT), cosponsored by the College Board and the National Merit Scholarship Corporation, is an important first step towards college.
+The Preliminary SAT/National Merit Scholarship Qualifying Test (PSAT/NMSQT), cosponsored by the College Board and the National Merit Scholarship Corporation, is an important first step toward college.
 Test results and their accompanying analysis are valuable tools that can help prepare students for the SAT® and education opportunities beyond high school.

 Each year, more than 3.5 million high school juniors, sophomores, and younger students take the PSAT/NMSQT to:

 - Enter competitions for scholarships (for more information, go to Scholarship and Recognition Programs)

 - Receive information from colleges: (for more information, go to Student Search Service®)